TACC-Cloud/agave-docs/docs/agave/guides/files/introduction.rst

 Downloading data from a third party is done offline as an asynchronous activity, so the response from the server will come right away.
 One thing worth noting is that the file length given in the response will always be -1.
 This is because, generally speaking, Tapis (Agave) does not know what the actual source file size is until after the repsonse is send back.
 The file size will be updated as the download progresses.
 You can track the progress by querying the destination file item's history.
 An entry will be present showing the progress of the download.

 For this exercise, the file we just downloaded is just a few KB, so you should see it appear in your home folder on ``api.tacc.cloud`` almost immediately.
 If you were importing larger datasets, the transfer could take significantly longer depending on the network quality between Tapis (Agave) and the source location.
 In this case, you would see the file size continue to increase until it completed.
-In the event of a failed transfer, Agave will retry several times before canceling the transfer.
+In the event of a failed transfer, Tapis (Agave) will retry several times before canceling the transfer.

 Tapis (Agave) attempts to make smart decisions about how and when to transfer data.
 This includes leveraging third-party transfers whenever possible, scaling directory copies out horizontally, and taking advantage of chunked or parallel uploads.
 As a result, data may arrive in a non-deterministic way on the target system.
 This is normal and should be expected.